agile-enigma/Digital-Media-Analysis-Tools/Bulk URL Formatter/README.md

 <img width="352" alt="Screenshot 2023-04-30 at 1 20 42 AM" src="https://user-images.githubusercontent.com/110642777/235337006-2250052b-9e1d-40b9-86a9-07120316ee29.png">

+The -u/--unshorten option runs the unshorten() method, which unshortens URLs.
 The -c/--clean option will run the program's clean() method, which does the work of cleaning URLs.
-The -u/--unshorten option runs the unshorten() method, which unshortens URLs.
 Both command line options will output their results to a text file located in the directory that the script is executed from.
-Both options can be run together, in which case the script will first run the unshorten() method and then the clean() method.
+These options can be run together, in which case the script will first run the unshorten() method and then the clean() method.

 To use the tool as a module, first create a formatter object by typing "example_name = url_formatter.formatter(SOME_LIST)", where SOME_LIST is a list containing the unformatted/unshortened URLs that you would like to convert.
 As noted, Bulk URL Formatter has two methods, unshorten() and clean().

 After creating a url_formatter object executing a method is as simple as typing either "example_name.unshorten()" or "example_name.clean()".
-These methods will return a list containing the unshortened or cleaned URLs.
+The unshorten() method will return a list containing both URLs that weren't originally shortened as well as URLS that it unshortened.
+The clean() method will return a list containing cleaned URLs.
+If the unshorten() method wasn't previously executed, clean() will discard shortened URLs.
+If unshorten() was previously executed, unshortened URLs will be included in the list processed by clean().

 If your list contains shortened URLs, it is advised that you run the unshorten() method first.

 # Built-in Integrity Check and Troubleshooting Features